-Every hackathon on Devpost has a Participants tab and some hackathons also have separate community channels like Slack or Discord to help you find team members (here is an article on using these resources).
+Every hackathon on Devpost has a Participants tab and some hackathons also have separate community channels like Slack or Discord to help you find team members (here is an article on using the Participants tab).

 However, we all know that building a team in a virtual environment can be tough, so we’ve put together some tips that will help you build a great team, communicate effectively and work productively together.

 - Diversify your team roles.
 Depending on the requirements of the hackathon, search for different roles in the Participants tab of a hackathon, then consider teaming up with individuals who are skilled in a variety of areas (e.g. front-end development, full stack, project management, product management and/or design).